推演中

 Centred on the Day Master, label how every other character relates to it — Companion, Direct Wealth, Direct Officer, Direct Resource, and the rest of the Ten Gods.

-Overlay the 大运 (ten-year luck pillars) and the current year to see when the useful element is supported or blocked — the timing of fortune across a life.
+Overlay the 大运 (ten-year pillars) and current-year layer to see when the selected useful element is supported or constrained in the model.
+Turn that into a review prompt; it is not a timetable of good or bad events.

 All four read self-knowledge from your birth, yet each takes a different input, works in a different unit, and excels at a different thing.
 One table: